Cantech Knowledge Base

 Moreover, you can build a static site or something dynamic with PHP or Python; in turn, Apache knows how to handle any of it.
 Also, it can be easily customised to work like a reverse proxy or even a load balancer with the help of modules.

-This article will discuss the entire process of setting up Apache on Ubuntu 24.04.
+This article will discuss the entire process to install Apache web server on Ubuntu 24.04.
 We will cover installing the package, securing the server using HTTPS and setting up virtual hosts.
 Also, know how to check if everything is working.
 Further, learn to make it handle your domain and finally protect it with SSL.
+Learn more about to install Apache, MySQL, PHP (LAMP Stack) on Ubuntu 24.04

 Your Ubuntu 24.04 VPS must be already running.
 Also, use any cloud platform, such as Cantech.
 Next, you should set up a domain (like app.example.com) and point it to your server’s public IP using an A record in your DNS settings.